 1. Only members in good standing and guests of members with appropriate guest privileges are permitted to use our ranges, except at organized events that are open to the public.
-A “Guest” is anyone that accompanies the main member on club property...shooting or non-shooting.
+A “Guest” is anyone that accompanies the primary member on club property...shooting or non-shooting.

 5. Members have the right to politely ask other members to see their membership if not obviously displayed.

-6. No alcoholic beverages permitted on club property, unless there has been prior Board approval given to allow alcohol for a club activity.
+6. No alcoholic beverages permitted on club property unless there has been prior Board approval given to allow alcohol for a club activity.

 7. No shooting under the influence of alcohol or intoxicating substances.

 8. Observe posted speed limits on club property.
 The speed limit on the roadway in front of ranges is 5 MPH (Not Posted)